icambron/twix.js/docs/docs.md

 <script src="twix.min.js"></script>
 ```

+If you want to pull from a CDN, [this one](http://www.jsdelivr.com/projects/twix.js) is automatically kept up to date.

 ###Browser with RequireJS

 Twix supports AMD, so you can load it as a RequireJS module.
 Natrually, it depends on Moment: